js-emacs/js2-refactor.el/README.md

    element in an object or array literal, it makes sure that the commas are still correctly placed.

+## Todo

+A list of some wanted improvements for the current refactorings.

+ * expand- and contract-object: should work for arrays.
+ * expand- and contract-object: should work for simple functions.
+ * wrap-buffer-in-iife: should skip comments and namespace initializations at buffer start.
+ * inject-global-in-iife: with no active region, could use er/mark-symbol if it is defined
+ * extract-variable: should use mark-multiple
+ * extract-variable: should use always find a valid placement of the var-declaration.
+ * extract-variable: could end with a query-replace of the expression in its scope.
+ * rename-var: should skip keys in object literals

 ## Contribute

 This project is still in its infancy, and everything isn't quite sorted out